 The difference between England, Great Britain, the United Kingdom and the British Isles is one of the great semantic challenges of – what shall I even call it?
 The English-speaking part of Northwestern Europe, let’s say.

 If it’s a semantic challenge in English, the language of the natives, imagine what it’s like in translation, especially in languages spoken far away.
 In Vietnamese for instance.
-This has several different names for nearby nations such as the Chinese and Koreans, but no separate word for ‘Britain’.
+It has several different names for nearby nations such as the Chinese and Koreans, but no separate word for ‘Britain’.
 All it has is Anh for ‘England’ (or ‘English’), and the meaning of this one syllable has had to be stretched to near-breaking point in order to express all the political subtleties.

 The results are remarkable: